By Kathryn M. Kaminski, Ph.D. Senior Investment Analyst,

 An Excellent Tool for Hedging Tail risk and

 If Managed Futures deliver crisis alpha, it will be an excellent vehicle for hedging and providing diversification during tail risk events, a time when almost all investments tend to suffer losses.

 The Future of Managed Futures

 Managed Futures strategies trade exclusively in highly liquid and efficient futures markets.
 The structure and style of these strategies make them more adaptable during situations of market crisis.
 The adaptability of these strategies allows them to profit from the persistent price trends which accompany these events delivering crisis alpha to their investors.
-The increased globalization, integration and synchronization of financial markets, coupled with an industry wide long bias to equity markets and further push for institutionalized regulation should keep financial markets susceptible to further equity market crisis events.
-If this is the case, although it is uncertain when an equity market crisis will hit again, an understanding of why Managed Futures provides crisis alpha can help investors to better understand why the strategy can continue to deliver crisis alpha in future market crisis scenarios.
+The increased globalization, integration, and synchronization of financial markets, coupled with an industry-wide long bias to equity markets and further push for institutionalized regulation, should keep financial markets susceptible to further equity market crisis events.
+If this is the case, although it is uncertain when an equity market crisis will hit again, an understanding of why Managed Futures provides crisis alpha can help investors to understand better why the strategy can continue to deliver crisis alpha in future market crisis scenarios.

 ABOUT THE AUTHOR